APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/ruby-and-aggregates.md

 Like other architectures coming from DDD circles, EventSourcing separates the idea of persistence from the model itself.

-There is quite a signifacnt benefit to this: Our model objects become much simpler and easier to reason about.
+There is quite a signifacnt benefit to this - our model objects become much simpler and easier to reason about.

 An aggregate in event sourcing works like this: